 This activity gives team members insight into their coworkers’ likes and dislikes, and encourages everyone to share funny stories.

 Have employees pair up and give them half of a picture, it could be a shape, an animal, a food, etc. Have them sit back to back with one of them describing the drawing to the other who has to draw it.
 See if the original looks anything like what the illustrator comes up with.

 Have some fun with your first team meeting by setting a rule that no one can smile for the first five minutes and see how long it lasts.
 You’ll be surprised by how many people fail this challenge knowing there’s a stipulation involved.

 Sell an item on your desk

-Call everyone to pick an item from their desk, and then come to the conference room.
-Now tell them they need to improvise a sales pitch for that particular item that makes the rest of the room compelled to buy it.
-Bonus points if they stay within the confines of reality.
-Bad luck to anyone who picked a broken stapler.
+This would be ideal for the sales team.
+Invite everyone to pick an item from their desk then gather in the conference room.
+Next, they must improvise a sales pitch for that particular item that makes the rest of the room want to buy it.

-Divide everyone into groups of three to four and randomly select a film genre for each group.
-The group needs to come up with the script, characters, setting, and story for a five-minute film they will then act out to the other groups, set within the confines of the genre.
-If you have the time and resources, why not take it a step further and actually film the movie?
+Create randomly selected teams of three or four and assign them a movie genre.
+The teams will have to create a script, characters, setting, and story for a five-minute film they will then act out to the other groups.
+And if you happen to have an advanced multimedia department on site, take it a step further and actually film the movie.